barthclem/vyashubhamkumar.github.io/README.md

-# **Welcome to My Github Page :pray:**
+# **Welcome to My Github Page**

-I have Created this Repository to Host all my hostable repositories, and then use them as work samples in my resume :thumbsup: .
+I have Created this Repository to Host all my hostable repositories, and then use them as work samples in my resume.

 Profile | About
 ------------ | -------------